 Questions of personality have vexed mankind from the dawn of personhood: can people change?
 How do others perceive me?
 What is the difference between normal and pathological behavior?
 One's personality is so pervasive and all-important that it presents a clinical paradox of sorts: it is hard to assess our own personality, and impossible to overlook that of others.

-At least for humans, this most basic act is anything but simple.
+At least for humans, this most basic of acts is anything but basic.
 As the pioneering sex researcher Alfred Kinsey put it, the only universal in human sexuality is variability itself.
 Within the universe of intimacy and pleasure that sex affords, however, there's a lot of room for error.
-From the behavior itself to our orientations, sex never fails to be a provacative topic.

 The world of politics reflects human nature in all its rational and irrational glory.
 How we govern ourselves and make decisions, use and often abuse power, reflect our deepest fears at least as much as our aspirations and ideals.